 Dajenya is a multi-ethnic, bisexual, pacifist, activist, mother, vegetarian, social worker, poet/writer, and psychotherapist.
 Born in 1953, she has been active since her youth in various movements including the civil rights movement, the anti-war movement, and the movement for LGBTIQ rights.
 She was a Co-founder of Richmond Rainbow Pride and its first Board Secretary from 2015-2018.

-Originally from New York City, Dajenya has lived in Northern California since 1973, and currently lives in the San Francisco East Bay with her beloved life partner, Lois Heaney.
+Originally from New York City, Dajenya has lived in Northern California since 1973, and currently lives in the San Francisco East Bay with her beloved wife, Lois Heaney.

 Dajenya has been writing poetry on many topics since the age of 12.